 Village of South Elgin Declares Local State of Emergency: As result of the recent COVID-19 pandemic and the anticipated future impacts of this global crisis, the Village Board of Trustees meeting held March 16, 2020, officially declared a local state of emergency and granted emergency authority to Village President, Steve Ward.
-This authority, as outlined in the lllinois Municipal Code, the lllinois Emergency Management Agency Act and Ordinance 2O2O-09, is in effect until the next Board Meeting, Monday April 6, at which time the Village Trustees will consider whether to extend the authority.
+This authority, as outlined in the lllinois Municipal Code, the lllinois Emergency Management Agency Act and Ordinance 2O2O-09, is in effect until Monday May 18th unless the Stay-at-Home order is lifted sooner .
 This declaration primarily enables the Village to receive potential federal and state disaster funding, and allows the Village flexibility to make decisions in order to maintain essential services during this unprecedented public health crisis.

 Status of Parks and Playgrounds: The walking/biking trails, paths and fishing spots in our Village parks remain open during the stay-at-home period.
 However, per the Governor's executive order, certain amenities are closed, including: disc golf course, skate parks, ninja warrior course, gazebos, shelters and play structures (slides, swings, climbing structures, independent play pieces).
 Play structures are located in our parks on either mulch or unitarian surfaces.
 The dog park, with an anticipated spring 2020 grand opening, will remain closed to the public until further notice.
 We welcome residents and visitors to practice social distancing by using the Village's walking trails, fishing ponds and open space in our parks.
 Please recreate...at a six foot distance!